« Membership Site

 In synchronized skating, the point of intersection is an additional feature for the intersection element and is a type of movement/rotation that the skaters execute at the axis of intersection.

 The mark given by a judge to assess the different aspects of a skater’s performance.
-There are five PCs: Skating Skills, Transitions, Performance, Composition, and Interpretation.
+There are three PCs: Composition, Presentation and Skating Skills.
 The Program Components marking range is from 0.25 to 10.0.

 A step or sequence of steps in which the free foot passes the skating foot before is it placed on the ice, thereby bringing the new free foot off the ice trailing the new skating foot.